It has occurred to me that some people might just get the wrong idea.

 As is common in medically oriented literature, I use the word “overdose” here in its correct meaning: a dose that is higher than medically necessary.
 A mild overdose will simply get you high.
 “Overdose” does not imply “something that will kill you”, though the term “fatal overdose” does.

-While even massive overdoses of cannabis are not themselves acutely life-threatening to healthy individuals, high doses of sativas or other THC-rich strains can induce temporary symptoms of paranoia or panic in some people, with accompanying rise in blood pressure and heart rate.
+While even massive overdoses of cannabis are not themselves acutely life-threatening to healthy individuals, high doses of sativas and other THC-rich strains can induce temporary symptoms of paranoia or panic in some people, with accompanying rise in blood pressure and heart rate.
 Very high doses of any strain can also cause temporary loss of consciousness (“greening out”).
 Clearly, either of these effects could have serious consequences based on other factors, such as a pre-existing heart condition or simply falling and hitting your head.

 2. If it smells strongly, it probably is seriously strong.